Emily Jennings is a senior associate in Moulis Legal’s dispute resolution team. Emily is also head of office for Brisbane.

 Evidence is crucial to success in any dispute, but there can be many hurdles in identifying and collecting the evidence which is necessary to prove a claim.
 The challenges in this process are compounded in cross-border disputes as key evidence can be located outside of where the proceedings are taking place or can even be located across multiple borders.

-Moulis Legal’s Christopher Hewitt, Emily Murphy and Macky Markar discuss how Australian businesses can resolve disputes in China using legal, administrative and commercial strategies.
+Moulis Legal’s Christopher Hewitt, Emily Jennings and Macky Markar discuss how Australian businesses can resolve disputes in China using legal, administrative and commercial strategies.

 Moulis Legal’s Christopher Hewitt, Emily Murphy and Macky Markar discuss how Australian businesses can protect their intellectual property in China using legal, administrative and commercial strategies.